 Thousands of people turned out to see the fast jet fly over various locations over three days across the country to say farewell to the Tornado in 2019.

 In January 2019, Tornados returned to the UK from operations for the very last time.

 RAF Voyager Tanker: Op Shader's Backbone

-Based on an Airbus A330, the Voyager is part transport plane, part filling station.
+Based on an Airbus A330 aircraft, the Voyager is part transport plane, part filling station.

-The tanker carries around 100 tonnes of fuel and has kept the fighter jets flying with air-to-air refuelling.
+The tanker carries about 100 tonnes of fuel and has kept the fighter jets flying with air-to-air refuelling.

 On average, RAF jets will refuel two or three times per sortie, depending on the aircraft.

-The older Tornados take up to six tonnes each time, while the more economical Typhoons only need three.
+The older Tornados took up to six tonnes each time, while the more economical Typhoons only need three.

-The RAF currently has six of them based at Akrotiri in Cyprus.
+The RAF has eight of them based at Akrotiri in Cyprus.